 Covering topics such as classroom interactional competence, ‘silent’ students, interaction and integration in multicultural classes, social factors in classroom talk, group interaction, oracy development and anti-bullying interventions, this title is ideal reading for postgraduate students, teacher trainers in higher education, scholars and researchers and anyone interested in higher education pedagogy and its development.

-Section 1.
-Theoretical considerations 1.
+Part I. Theoretical considerations 1.
 Classroom interaction: Definitions, practices and challenges 2.
-Classroom Interactional Competence and Evidence-based Reflection 3.
-Pedagogic renewal: promoting a dialogic pedagogy in the internationalised 21st century higher education 4.
+Classroom Interactional Competence and evidence-based reflection 3.
+Pedagogic renewal: Promoting a dialogic pedagogy in the internationalised 21st-century higher education 4.
 The problem with silent students: It’s us not them 5.
-Global competencies and classroom interaction: Implications for student and staff training Section 2.
+Global competencies and classroom interaction: Implications for student and staff training Part II.
 Classroom interaction and disciplinary perspectives 6.
-Classroom interaction: disciplinary contexts 7.
-Scaffolding peer interaction within a language- and content integrated business curriculum: a case study in a Western Canadian university 8.
-A study into the challenges faced by transnational education students (TNE) upon integration into advanced STEM practical classes through investigation of the oral learning environment 9.
+Classroom interaction: Disciplinary contexts 7.
+Scaffolding peer interaction within a language-and-content integrated business curriculum: A case study in a western Canadian university 8.
+Challenges faced by transnational education students in advanced STEM practical classes 9.
 Spotlights on ‘practiced’ language policy in the internationalised university 10.
-We (don’t) need to talk: communication among international students in group projects Section 3: Classroom Interaction: Interventions and reflections 11.
+We (don’t) need to talk: Communication among international students in group projects Part III: Classroom interaction: Interventions and reflections 11.
 Developing practice through intervention 12.
 Dialogic interaction in the higher education classroom: A philosophy for children (P4C) approach 13.
 Implementing a dialogic pedagogy in university seminar-based teaching 14.
-Reflecting on the cultural assumptions we bring to teaching: one strategy for improving classroom interaction 15.
-An experiment in how to teach strategies for effective classroom interaction: are we getting it right?
-16. Conclusion: taking classroom interaction forward
+Reflecting on the cultural assumptions we bring to teaching: One strategy for improving classroom interaction 15.
+An experiment in how to teach strategies for effective classroom interaction: Are we getting it right?
+16. Conclusion: Taking classroom interaction forward